 A programme that encapsulates the above is the delivery of Irelands first Masters in Artificial Intelligence in collaboration with Technology Ireland ICT Skillnet.
 Other innovative programmes developed include new courses in the areas of Blockchain, Internet of Things (IoT) Sustainable Finance, Animation, Software Product Management, Fintech, Cyber Security and Design Engineering for medical technologies.
 Enhancing SME management capacity is also a key priority for Skillnet Ireland and we also support the development of innovative new programmes in management development and leadership.

 For more information on new FSP funded programmes developed by networks click here.

-“The greatest benefit of becoming involved in a Skillnet Ireland network is that companies get to create programmes that satisfy their needs that have never been in existence before.
-If they want to be competitive, getting involved gives companies an advantage in terms of developing new programmes with their peer organisations.
-If companies are not involved, they will miss out.”
+“The greatest benefit of becoming involved in a Skillnet Ireland network is that businesses get to create programmes that satisfy their needs that have never been in existence before.
+If they want to be competitive, getting involved gives businesses an advantage in terms of developing new programmes with their peer organisations.
+If businesses are not involved, they will miss out.”